-Most of the reasons why your dog likes to sleep with you and why you may be suffering from a lack of sleep is because of your dog can be explained by standard behavior patterns.
-Your dog may simply need to be let out to pee, or he or she may be cold-blooded and prefer to sleep next to you under the blankets to stay warm and cozy.
+Most of the reasons why your dog likes to sleep with you and why you may be suffering from a lack of sleep is because of your dog can be explained by standard behaviour patterns.
+Your dog may need to be let out to pee, or he or she may be cold-blooded and prefer to sleep next to you under the blankets to stay warm and cozy.
 Pomeranians, Chihuahuas, Pugs and Shih Tzus are all notorious for their dislike of the cold and their need to cuddle.

 Training Your Dog to Sleep in a New Bed

 You may be one of those pet owners whose sleep interruptions are worth the comfort of having your dog in the bed during the night.
 However, if your psychological or physical health is suffering because of these disturbances in sleep, you should train your dog to sleep in a different bed.
-Although the steps to accomplishing this goal are not difficult, it could take some time.
+Although the steps to accomplishing this goal are not tricky, it could take some time.
 You will have to be diligent and consistent in your training, and your patience may be tested.

 Following are a few tricks for getting your dog out of your bed: